DuPage County Paternity Lawyers

 Paternity for Mothers

-Mothers may also begin a paternity case, and it is quite common for them to do so.
+Mothers may also begin paternity cases, and it is quite common for them to do so.
 Only after the identity of a child's father has been established can a mother pursue the child support her child is likely entitled to.
-When a mother initiates a paternity case, the father can be summoned to court where he may admit or deny paternity.
+When a mother initiates a paternity case, the father can be summoned to court, where he may admit or deny paternity.
 If he denies being the father, the court can order a DNA test and base its ruling on the results.

 Contact a Cook County, IL Paternity Lawyer